CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 #### Resolving Strikes

 Strikes are resolved one at a time as decided by the defending player.
-When you choose a strike to resolve, determine all of the factors affecting the strike before the roll is made (see “[The Strike Sequence](#the-strike-sequence)” below).
+When you choose a strike to resolve, determine all of the factors affecting the strike before the roll is made (see “[The Strike Sequence](#the-strike-sequence)” below).<span id="page30" class="page-number">30</span>

+---

 To resolve a strike, the defender makes a roll (2D6) and adds his modified prowess: